https://www.deakin.edu.au/__data/assets/image/0017/2306123/27225_Deakin-Central-Health-Burwood_0-40.jpg

 What does epidemiology involve?

 Epidemiology is all about protecting the health and safety of the whole community.
-This public health career looks at the source and distribution of disease and associated risk factors at a population level, explains Deakin University’s Chair in Epidemiology, Alfred Deakin Professor Catherine Bennett.
+This public health career looks at the source and distribution of disease and associated risk factors at a population level, explains Deakin University’s Chair in Epidemiology, Deakin Distinguished Professor Catherine Bennett.

 ‘Public health and epidemiology contribute to the health of the entire population through the prevention of disease and the identifying the best evidence-based care for those who are unwell, and therefore is responsible for saving many lives, and improving the quality of life for many more.